CENTRE FOR POSTGRADUATE STUDIES

 - Students must be aware of these conditions at the initial stage of their enrolment.
 This shall be the responsibility of the Deputy Dean PG at the respective kulliyyahs and the supervisors.

-Effective from 2014/15 session, all PHD students (Matric No. G141 xxxx) are required to publish at least one (1) paper in a journal prescribed by the respective Kulliyahs upon submission of their theses to the Centre for Postgraduate Studies (CPS).
+All PhD students are required to have at least one (1) paper accepted in a journal prescribed by their respective Centre of Studies upon submission of their thesis.
+This paper is to be based on their thesis or dissertation.

 Guidelines on Writing Research Proposal

 All research proposals must address the nature of your study, questions of what you plan to accomplish and why you want to and how you are going to do it.
 There are no specific rules governing the form and content of a research proposal.
 They will vary depending on the unique nature of the problem to be studied.
 Yet it is advisable to pay attention to the following step-wise outline for preparing a research proposal.
 A good research proposal should be clear, concise and coherent.